simon-frankau/galette/README.md

 `galette --help` gives you a summary of the (GALasm-compatible) command-line options.

+## More docs

+For more docs, refer to [galasm](https://github.com/daveho/GALasm)'s documentation.
+I've decided not to include them in this repo in order to simplify the licensing situation.

 ## Background

 When I say "A GAL assembler for the 21st Century", my tongue's pretty